U.S. Route 60 in Missouri: History

-East of US 60 and US 65 interchange in Springfield, there used to be railroad crossings over the BNSF Railway tracks that have been replaced with overpasses over the railroad tracks.
+West of US 60 and US 65 interchange in Springfield, there used to be railroad crossings over the BNSF Railway tracks that have been replaced with overpasses over the railroad tracks.
 That project included redesigning the US 60 and US 65 interchange.
 It was completed in 2012.

+The portion of US 60 from Springfield to Sikeston was a consideration for the then proposed later cancelled Interstate 66 extension to follow.

 In 2016, US 60 through Rogersville was converted into a freeway.
-Between Springfield and Rogersville, the junction of Route NN/J was converted into an interchange.
+Spot improvements between Springfield and Rogersville were completed.

 Future

-The junction of US 60 and Route 125 west of Rogersville is currently a at-grade intersection with a stoplight.
-There are plans to convert it into an interchange.

 US 60 from Poplar Bluff to Sikeston is planned to be upgraded to I-57.
-I-57 currently ends at I-55 in Sikeston.
-I-57 will then continue south following US 67 down to Arkansas.
+Interstate 57 currently ends at I-55 in Sikeston.
+I-57 will then continue south following US 67 down to Little Rock, Arkansas with I-57 already completed from Walnut Ridge, Arkansas to Little Rock.